 After all, when your employees are happy in their environment it shows.
 Not only will productivity increase but so will their overall job satisfaction.
 It will encourage a healthy working environment whereby your employees are given the best chance to shine.
 Here’s what you need to consider to make great office design happen.

 When installing office furniture you need to consider that your employees will be spending many hours using it.
 It’s imperative that the chair is comfortable to sit in and that it adequately promotes good posture.
 Ideally, both the chair and desk should be adjustable so that the height can be tailored to each employee.
 If possible, you may also want to consider standing desks too.
 Though at the very least, your employees shouldn’t be developing back or neck pain as a result of poor ergonomics.
 Otherwise, this will promote office sickness and a lack of job satisfaction.
+Have a read through our guide on office space planning to learn how to correctly plan your new workplace.

 Humans weren’t designed to be cooped up in four walls all day staring at a screen.
 Technology has come a long way, meaning most of what we do these days is digital.
 However, that doesn’t mean to say you can’t bring the outside in.
 A famous example is the Amazon Seattle office which features its very own biosphere.
 While it might not be practical to plant a tree in the middle of your conference table, you can still incorporate greenery or other aspects of nature.
 Plants also help improve air quality, which in turn promotes productivity and wellbeing.
 So, when design your office, keep the greenery in mind!